-Chapel is a weekly event, held usually on Wednesday mornings at 8:20 a.m. at St. Peter's Lutheran Church, next door to the school.
+Chapel is a weekly event, held on Wednesday mornings at 8:20 a.m. at St. Peter's Lutheran Church, next door to the school.
 Parents are welcome.
+During the first week of school, Thanksgiving week, and the last week of school, the chapel schedule changes.
+These changes are communicated through the weekly newsletter.